jljordan42/indy-client/getting-started.md

     load sample/acme-job-application.sovrin
 ```

-Notice that this link invitation contains a **proof request**.
+Notice that this connection request contains a **proof request**.
 A proof request is a request made by the party who needs verifiable proof of certain attributes that can be provided by other verified claims.
 (Some attributes can be marked so that they must be verified by other proven claims -- like a SSN -- and some attributes can be self-attested to -- like a nickname.)

 In this case, Acme Corp is requesting that Alice provide a Job Application.
 The Job Application is a rich document type that has a schema defined on the Sovrin ledger; its particulars are outside the scope of this guide, but it will require a name, SSN, and degree, so it overlaps with the transcript we’ve already looked at.
 This becomes important below.

-Notice that the invitation also identifies an endpoint.
+Notice that the request also identifies an endpoint.
 This is different from our previous case, where an identity owner’s endpoint was discovered through lookup on the Sovrin ledger.
 Here, Acme has decided to short-circuit Sovrin and just directly publish its job application acceptor endpoint with each request.
 Sovrin supports this.
 Alice quickly works through the sequence of commands that establishes a new pairwise connection with Acme:
 ```
 ALICE@test> load sample/acme-job-application.sovrin
-1 link invitation found for Acme Corp.
+1 connection request found for Acme Corp.
-Creating Link for Acme Corp.
+Creating connection for Acme Corp.

 Try Next:
-    show link "Acme Corp"
+    show connection "Acme Corp"
-    accept invitation from "Acme Corp"
+    accept request from "Acme Corp"

-ALICE@test> show link Acme
-Expanding Acme to "Acme Corp"
+ALICE@test> show connection "Acme Corp"
-Link (not yet accepted)
+Connection (not yet accepted)
     Name: Acme Corp
-    Identifier: not yet assigned
+    DID: not yet assigned
     Trust anchor: Acme Corp (not yet written to Sovrin) Verification key: <empty>
     Signing key: <hidden>
-    Target: CzkavE58zgX7rUMrzSinLr
+    Remote: CzkavE58zgX7rUMrzSinLr
-    Target Verification key: <unknown, waiting for sync>
+    Remote Verification key: <unknown, waiting for sync>
-    Target endpoint: 127.0.0.1:1213
+    Remote endpoint: 127.0.0.1:1213
-    Invitation nonce: 57fbf9dc8c8e6acde33de98c6d747b28c
+    Request nonce: 57fbf9dc8c8e6acde33de98c6d747b28c
-    Invitation status: not verified, target verkey unknown Proof Request(s): Job-Application
+    Request status: not verified, remote verkey unknown Proof Request(s): Job-Application
-    Last synced: <this link has not yet been synchronized>
+    Last synced: <this connection has not yet been synchronized>

 Try Next:
     sync "Acme Corp"
-    accept invitation from "Acme Corp"
+    accept request from "Acme Corp"

-ALICE@test> accept invitation from Acme
+ALICE@test> accept request from "Acme Corp"
-Expanding Acme to "Acme Corp"
-Invitation not yet verified.
+Request not yet verified.
-Link not yet synchronized.
+Connection not yet synchronized.
 Attempting to sync...

 Synchronizing...
+    Connection Acme Corp synced
-    Link Acme Corp synced
+    Connection Acme Corp synced
-Accepting invitation with nonce 57fbf9dc8c8e6acde33de98c6d747b28c from id 4rAx2tWErJXEfu7usUNQes SGdY53 looking for Acme Corp at 10.20.30.102:5555 SGdY53 pinged Acme Corp at HA(host='0.0.0.0', port=6001)
+Accepting request with nonce 57fbf9dc8c8e6acde33de98c6d747b28c from id CzkavE58zgX7rUMrzSinLr
-SGdY53 got pong from Acme Corp
+CONNECTION: 1cbbe1 looking for Acme Corp at 10.0.0.6:6666

 Signature accepted.

-Response from Acme Corp (14.81 ms):
+Response from Acme Corp (2.25 ms):
     Trust established.
-    Identifier created in Sovrin.
+    DID created in Sovrin.

 Synchronizing...
-    Confirmed identifier written to Sovrin.
+    Confirmed DID written to Sovrin.

 Try Next:
     show proof request "Job-Application"
     send proof "Job-Application" to "Acme Corp"

 ```

 Notice what the proof request looks like now.
 Although the application is not submitted, it has various claims filled in: